elastufka/SAX-XRS_figures/_posts/2025-01-15-Florence-2-thoughts-on-the-universe.md

 ---
-title: "Florence-2's thoughts on the universe"
+title: "What Florence-2 thinks of the universe"
 image:
   path: /images/transparent_banner.png
-  thumbnail: /images/Florence2 thoughts on the universe/hero.png
+  thumbnail: /images/What Florence-2 thinks of the universe/hero.png
   caption:
 categories:
   - posts